dstruna/SQL_data_analysis/README.md

 ## Two questions:
 4. What is profit per unit in each sub_category?
+Calculating profit per unit helps evaluate product efficiency and pricing effectiveness.
+It reveals which products provide the most return relative to volume sold.

 5. What is Margain ratio per each sub_category?
+Margin ratio shows how much of the revenue is actual profit.
+This helps prioritize products that not only sell well but also maintain a healthy profit margin.

 SQL query:
 ```sql